In one sentence:

 Test for motivation by asking:

-- Why are they interested in your product specifically?
+- Why are they interested in your service specifically?
 Vague answers ("seemed like a good fit") signal low motivation.
-Specific answers ("three of our customers asked us for this last quarter") signal high motivation.
+Specific answers ("three of our clients asked us for this last quarter") signal high motivation.

 - What's their revenue thesis?
 Can they articulate how much they expect to make and over what timeframe?